rubenpeters91/rgb2mqtt/README.md

 # RGB2MQTT

-This is a Python script that will act as a brige between an OpenRGB server and an MQTT broker.
+This is a Python script that will act as a brige between an [OpenRGB](https://openrgb.org/) server and an MQTT broker (like Mosquitto).
-Useful for if you want to control your RGB lights via Home Assistant for example.
+Useful for if you want to control your PC RGB lights via [Home Assistant](https://www.home-assistant.io/) for example.

 ## Installation